Jiawei-Fu/academic_website/content/authors/admin/_index.md

 title: Jiawei Fu
 ---

 Hi~ I am a Ph.D. candidate in Politics at NYU.
 I am interested in a variety of topics in social science.
-In Methodology, I primarily study causal mechanisms and moderation.
+In \textit{Methodology}, I primarily study causal mechanisms and moderation.
 I am working on a novel and straightforward identification strategy for causal mediation analysis.
 The new method can convert a challenging mediation analysis problem into a simple linear regression problem.
 This allows researchers simultaneously estimate treatment and mediated effects.

 In formal theory, I am particularly interested in information and communication.
 The current project is on full revelation in the deliberation and debate.
 As you expected, I am both a Theoretical Implications of Empirical Model (TIEM) guy and an Empirical Implication of Theoretical Model (EITM) guy.